-If you are reading this, chances are that you’re either in the midst of teaching your little one to sleep well, or perhaps you’re about to get started on a sleep plan.
+If you are reading this, chances are that you’re either in the midst of teaching your little one to sleep well; about to get started on a sleep plan; or thinking about starting one soon.

 If that’s the case, it’s a good bet you’re very sleep-deprived yourself.